Master of Arts in

 Our students actively participate in virtual medical camps and in-hospital studio programming, gaining hands-on experiences with pediatric patients and the application of technology in their interactions.

-In-person shadowing experiences allow our practicum students to work closely with a child life team for more than 20 hours.
-This includes opportunities to use technology for therapeutic interventions and gain exposure to a variety of child life practice settings.
-As a result, our past students have been able to provide unique examples of their experiences and goals, which has helped them stand out among internship candidates.
+In-person shadowing experiences allow our practicum students to work closely with a child life team for over 20 hours.
+During this time, they have the opportunity to use technology for therapeutic interventions and gain exposure to various child life practice settings.
+These experiences give students unique skills and insights, helping them stand out as candidates for internships.

 This practicum experience adheres to the standards recommended by the Association of Child Life Professionals (ACLP) and incorporates all the Internship Readiness Modules outlined by the ACLP.